Your first slash command

 What the app code is doing

-app.on('interactionCreate', async ({ interaction }) => {
+bridge.on('interactionCreate', async ({ interaction }) => {

 if (interaction.kind !== 'chatInput' || interaction.commandName !== 'hello') return;

-const result = await app.actions.replyToInteraction({
+const result = await bridge.actions.replyToInteraction({

 interactionId: interaction.id,